 We also offer a variety of extra-curricular clubs for all ages, as well as residential trips for Years 4 and 6.

 We value the role of parents/carers in supporting the children’s learning and encourage support from home.
-Topic webs are regularly displayed on the class pages of the school website to enable children to share their learning with home.
+Year group curriculum maps are displayed on the school website to enable children to share their learning with home.
 Regular open-ended homework tasks related to our topics are organised in each year group.
 There are also opportunities for parents and carers to participate in workshops throughout the year as well as attend open afternoons and performances.

 Our broad and balanced curriculum offers a range of opportunities for children to question and understand what it means to grow up in Britain.
 We ensure the children have opportunities to explore key themes such as democracy, individual liberty, mutual respect, the rule of law and tolerance of different beliefs and cultures.
 Examples of how we actively promote these are: